Frustration-free Hamiltonians supporting Majorana zero edge modes: Frustration-free Hamiltonians

 \subsubsection{Case (i): $G_L = \mathrm{span}\{\ket{\alpha}^{\otimes L},\ket{\beta}^{\otimes L}\}$}

 This ground space $G_L = \mathrm{span}\{\ket{\alpha}^{\otimes L},\ket{\beta}^{\otimes L}\}$ is a two-dimensional subspace of the $L$-qubit symmetric subspace.
 In Appendix \ref{app_rank2}, we work in the spin picture to deduce the translationally invariant FF Hamiltonians for which $G_L$ is the ground space.
-We then impose parity conservation, which in the spin picture is the requirement that $[H,Z^{\otimes L}] = 0$, where $Z= \ket 0 \bra 0 - \ket 1 \bra 1$ is the Pauli-$Z$ matrix.
+We then impose parity conservation in order to identify this with a fermionic Hamiltonian.
+In the spin picture, parity conservation is the requirement that $[H,Z^{\otimes L}] = 0$, where $Z= \ket 0 \bra 0 - \ket 1 \bra 1$ is the Pauli-$Z$ matrix.
 This splits our the Hamiltonians into two distinct types.
 Writing the dimer terms as

 where $\ket\Psi$ and $\ket\Phi$ are orthogonal, the two types of Hamiltonian, up to symmetry-preserving unitaries of the form $U_1\otimes U_2 \otimes \dots \otimes U_L$, with $U_i \in$ SU(2), are: \begin{itemize} \item \emph{Type 1}